samsungexynos7420/MindTheGapps_Legacy/README.md

 > Could not mount /mnt/system!
 Aborting <BR>
 > Updater process ended with ERROR: 1

 This prevents us from installing the package.
-This is because in the install script, it fails to get the /system mount and instead gets a different mount, something like /usbstorage or something instead.
+This is because in the install script, it fails to get the /system mount point, so cannot continue with the install.

 There is a simple fix for this however.